stackrox/contributions/util-scripts/roxctl-base-image/README.md

-Parses results from "roxctl image scan" to find the lowest-numbered ("base") image and determine its age
+Parses results from "roxctl image scan" to find the lowest-numbered ("base") layer and determine its age

 Output provides age of base image, in days